ovh/tat/README.md

 ```

 ### Add a label to a message
-Only author of the message can add a label on it. *option* is the background color of the label.
+*option* is the background color of the label.

 ```
 curl -XPUT \